dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 <span class='green'>I-know-nothing:</span> Why a new network, can't we just use the old <span class='purple'>[Force of MLP](https://dudeperf3ct.github.io/mlp/mnist/2018/10/08/Force-of-Multi-Layer-Perceptron/)</span> or <span class='purple'>[Force of CNN](https://dudeperf3ct.github.io/cnn/mnist/2018/10/17/Force-of-Convolutional-Neural-Networks/)</span>? for dealing with these sequential information?
 What's so special about sequential information?
 What makes RNN special to dealing with these types of data?

 <span class='red'>I-know-everything:</span> Aha, as we will see later, indeed we can use <span class='purple'>[Force of CNN](https://dudeperf3ct.github.io/cnn/mnist/2018/10/17/Force-of-Convolutional-Neural-Networks/)</span> for dealing with sequential data but <span class='purple'>[Force of MLP](https://dudeperf3ct.github.io/mlp/mnist/2018/10/08/Force-of-Multi-Layer-Perceptron/)</span> fails to capture relationships found in sequential data.
 There are different types of sequential data (where some sort of sequence is present) like time series, speech, text, financial data, video, etc. These are sequential data are not independent but rather sequentially correlated.
 For e.g. given a sequence, The cat sat on mat.
 Here, from given example we come to a conclusion that cat is sitting on mat.
-So, there is some context, which is nearby values of the data are related to each other.
-This is one example of sequential data and we can see how the context in such sequetial data matters to understand sequences.
+So, <span class='yellow'>there is some context, which is nearby values of the data are related to each other.</span> This is one example of sequential data and we can see how the context in such sequetial data matters to understand sequences.
 Same can be said for video, audio or any other sequential i.e. sequence involving data.

-- What makes RNN special?
+- <span class="blue">What makes RNN special?</span>

 This will take us on a journey to understand what are RNN.
 How they so effectively learn sequential data and what can we use them for?